TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileSearch.rst

 ===================

 Since TYPO3 9.5.6, there is an API in FAL to search for files in a storage or folder, which includes matches in meta data of those files.
-The given search term is looked for in all search fields defined in TCA of `sys_file` and `sys_file_metadata` tables.
+The given search term is looked for in all search fields defined in `TCA`:pn: of `sys_file` and `sys_file_metadata` tables.